tyiannak/amvoc/README.md

 The main GUI for analyzing mouse sounds is in the `main.py`.
 It takes the WAV filename in which the recording to analyze is stored.
-Also, the user has to declare whether or not the spectrogram of the whole input signal should be created and displayed in the app (choice -s).
+Also, the user has to declare whether or not the spectrogram of the whole input signal should be created and displayed in the app (option -s).
 If the spectrogram is to be displayed (not recommended for large wavfiles), the user should choose one of the following options: -s 1 or -s True or -s true.
 Otherwise, available options are: -s 0 or -s False or -s false.